JoWilhelm/diff-ml-rand-svd/README.md

-# Second-Order Differential Machine Learning
+# Efficient Higher-Order Sobolev Training
 This project builds on [diff-ml](https://github.com/neilkichler/diff-ml) developed by Neil Kicher as part of his master's thesis.
 For detailed background information, we refer to: